Iran linked to US election disinformation campaign: What we know

 The New York Times identified the Savannah Time, NioThinker and Westland Sun news outlets as part of the operation.
 The websites have posted content related to the US presidential race and the Middle East recently.
 A Wednesday article by NioThinker referred to the “democratic party’s deafening silence on Palestine.”

 Savannah Time published a piece on Tuesday referring to Harris’ recent interview with CNN as an “evasive dance.”
-A day earlier, the outlet ran an article on Trump entitled “Why Conservatives Must Reckon with the Former President’s Character.”
+A day earlier, the outlet ran an article on Trump titled “Why Conservatives Must Reckon with the Former President’s Character.”

 “We have observed increasingly aggressive Iranian activity during this election cycle, specifically involving influence operations targeting the American public and cyber operations targeting presidential campaigns,” said the agencies in a statement.
-“This includes the recently reported activities to compromise former President Trump’s campaign, which the IC (intelligence community) attributes to Iran.”
+“This includes the recently reported activities to compromise former President Trump’s campaign, which the IC [intelligence community] attributes to Iran.”

 The Trump campaign said earlier in August that it had been targeted by Iranian hackers.